ADGEfficiency/energy-py-experiments/experiment-0/README.md

 $ py train.py
 ```

-3. Process results
+1. Process results
 - runs linear program on each test episode
 - runs trained RL battery on each episode
 - output to `./results`

-Questions / TODO
+TODO
-- which battery to use (or average across all?)
-- is each episode in the test rollouts the same?
-- save interval data for comparisons
-- want to save last 100 episodes in checkpoint (to select best checkpoint from)
+- shouldn't re run linear program if already have results
+- maybe run the linear program in a separate py?

 ```
 $ py process.py